0

 Miss Flesh, 1995.
 Margi Clarke and Promotor Paul Cons on the right.

-Straight out of college a fresh-faced photographer Jon Shard cut his teeth at Flesh and on The Haçienda’s hallowed dance floor, taking photos that would capture the club night in all it’s carnival-esque glory.
-For Jon Flesh was an incredible night to photograph due to the atmosphere and flamboyant outfits of the crowd.
+Straight out of college, a fresh-faced photographer, Jon Shard, cut his teeth at Flesh and on The Haçienda’s hallowed dance floor, taking photos that would capture the club night in all its carnival-esque glory.
+For Jon, it was an incredible night to photograph due to the atmosphere and flamboyant outfits of the crowd.

 Haçienda Flesh 4 Flyer, 1990s.